 Knocked-down mosquitoes collected using mosquito forceps into a wet disposable receptacle overlaid with filter paper placed over a dampened cotton wool and transferred to the Entomology Lab Section of the Department of Parasitology and Entomology, Nnamdi Azikiwe University, Awka for identification.
 All operations, from preparing the room, spraying, and collection of knocked-down mosquitoes took place early in the mornings between 6.00 - 8.00 hours, allowing ample time for the student-occupants to prepare for morning routine before attending the day’s lecture.

 The Knocked down mosquitoes were identified morphologically to species level according to Coetzee (2020) based on appearance of the head, thorax, wing colours, and tarsal segments of hind legs.
 All collected female mosquitoes were counted and categorized as engorged (blood-fed), or not engorged (unfed) according to WHO (1975).
-Indoor resting density (IRD) and man-biting rate (MBR) of knocked-down mosquitoes were calculated after Obi et al. (2021).
+Indoor resting density (IRD) and man-biting rate (MBR) of knocked-down mosquitoes were calculated after as described by Obi et al. (2021).
 The IRD is taken as the number of female mosquitoes per number of room per number of nights while MBR was expressed as the number of bites an occupant of room receives from a vector per night, which was computed indirectly as the total number of engorged mosquitoes collected each day divided by total number of occupants of the room on the night before collection.
 Three days later, IRS was repeated in the same room with same BNC® mosquito spray when no resting mosquitoes was observed on the walls before and spraying.

 Data generated on knocked-down mosquitoes were tabulated and presented as totals and in relative percentages.
 Numbers of knocked-down mosquitoes collected after the first and second IRS were tested for significant difference (p<0.05) using Chi square statistic.
 The IRD and MBR of mosquitoes were computed respectively as: